Public Health Preparedness Program

 Request MRC Volunteers for your organization's public health event

 Howard County MRC volunteers may be able to assist your organization with an upcoming event.
-Complete this request form to let us know what your needs are and you will receive a response within 72 hours from our team with the next steps.
+Complete this request form(link is external) to let us know what your needs are and you will receive a response within 72 hours from our team with the next steps.
 Submissions must be completed at least 2 weeks before the event.
 Questions should be emailed to hocomrc@howardcountymd.gov.

 Criteria to qualify for MRC assistance: